 Registration: To apply for the Basic Academy, students must complete and pass the P.O.S.T. certified reading and writing comprehension test.
 Contact the Napa Valley College Criminal Justice Training Center or South Bay Regional Academy for information on the POST Pellet B exam.

 Location: The Basic Academy meets at the Law Enforcement Training Center at 340 Marina Boulevard, Pittsburg.
-Firearms, field tactics, and driver training are held at
+Firearms, field tactics, and driver training are held at off campus sites.

 Schedule may vary and location subject to change